Do You Walk the Christian Walk?

 “Those who are unspiritual do not receive the gifts of God’s Spirit, for they are foolishness to them, and they are unable to understand them because they are spiritually discerned.
 Those who are spiritual discern all things, and they are themselves subject to no one else’s scrutiny.
 ‘For who has known the mind of the Lord so as to instruct him?’
 But we have the mind of Christ.”
 1 Corinthians 2: 14-16

-When we as true Christians die with Jesus Christ to this world, as symbolized by our baptism when immersed under water joining in His death, we are then raised with Him to new life as spiritual beings with our focus now on heaven and eternal life, considering ourselves to be children of the living God and citizens of the new kingdom where Jesus is Lord and King.
-When we die to this world, shifting our hope and focus from it towards heaven, we can then also put to death our fleshly desires that had been focused on the things of this world.
-We must then continue in this work of death to our flesh and this world, and life towards heaven and the spiritual things.
+When we as true Christians die with Jesus Christ to this world, as symbolized by our baptism when immersed under water joining in His death, we are then raised with Him to new life as spiritual beings with our focus now on heaven and eternal life, considering ourselves to be children of the living God and as citizens of the new kingdom where Jesus is Lord and King.
+When we die to this world, shifting our hope and focus towards heaven, we can then also put to death our fleshly desires that had been focused on the things of this world.
+We must then continue in this work of death to our flesh and death to this world, and then focus our life towards heaven and the spiritual things.
+This inner transformation (or conversion) is the key to becoming spiritual and therefore is the key to being able to walk in love.

 Paul’s letter to the Colossians explains this need for us to die to this world, setting our minds on things above, and then to put to death the things in our lives that are tied to this world: